FlorenceHapgood/Javascript-JamesBond/README.md

 ## Tests

-- To run the unit tests, copy the full path of the SpecRunner file into the browser, or:
+To run the unit tests, copy the full path of the SpecRunner file into the browser, or:

 ```
 $ open SpecRunner.html
 ```
 ![screen shot 2019-01-08 at 15 06 34](https://user-images.githubusercontent.com/42243785/50924133-9f09da00-1446-11e9-94fa-c46a31880688.png)

-- To run all the feature tests:
+To run all the feature tests:

 First, keep the server running.
-Then
+Then:
 ```
 $ npx Cypress run
 ```